npragin/ai-club-project-management/tutorials/environment_setup_tutorial.md

 ### Creating Your First Repository

-Now that your SSH keys are set up, let's create a test repository to practice the complete git workflow.
+Now that you've set up your SSH keys, let's create a test repository to practice the complete git workflow.
 This will help you understand how to create projects, make changes, and sync them between your local environment and GitHub.

 #### **If you've made a repository before and hosted it on GitHub, skip to the [Visual Studio Code Setup section](#vsc)**